How to Buy & Sell

 The estimates in the catalogues are provided as an approximate guide to current market value and should not be interpreted as a representation or prediction of actual selling prices.
 This estimate, expressed in a low/high range of dollar amounts, is reached after the specialist compares prices realised for similar items in recent auctions and other sales venues.
 Other factors that guide the setting of estimates include the condition, rarity, provenance and market potential of the item.
 They are determined well in advance of a sale and are subject to revision.
 Please contact us should you have any questions about value estimates.

-Auction Exhibitions are your chance to inspect each lot prior to the auction.
+Our Melbourne and Sydney Auction Exhibitions are your chance to inspect each lot prior to the auction.
 We encourage you to look closely and examine each object on which you may want to bid so that you will know as much as possible about it.
 Except as expressly set forth in the Conditions of Sale, items are sold "as is" and with all faults; illustrations in our catalogues, website and other materials are provided for identification only.
 At the previews, our staff are available to answer your questions and guide you through the auction process.
 Condition reports for property may be available upon request.

 How do I register to bid?